platformsh/platformsh-docs/docs/src/guides/symfony/workers.md

 {{< /note >}}

-The ``commands.start`` key is required and specifies the command to use to launch the application worker.
-If the command specified by the ``start`` key terminates it will be restarted automatically.
+The ``commands.start`` key is required.
+It specifies the command you can use to launch the application worker.
+If the command specified by the ``start`` key terminates, it's restarted automatically.

-Follow this link to get more info on [Workers](../../create-apps/app-reference#workers).
+For more information, see [Workers](../../create-apps/app-reference#workers).

-{{< note title="Caution">}}
+{{< note title="Warning">}}

-Web and worker containers do not share mounts targets.
-Sharing files between those containers using the filesystem is not possible.
-Every data sharing needs to be done using services.
+Web and worker containers don't share mounts targets.
+So you can't share files between those containers using the filesystem.
+To share data between containers, use [services](../../add-services/_index.md).

 {{< /note >}}